 SpeciesDetail

-BreamFish crickets or other baits 4 - 10 ft deep near any cover (timber, brush tops, stake beds, flooded grass, etc.) or in spawning areas (hard sand, gravel, or other firm bottom in creek coves).
+BreamFish redworms or crickets 4 - 6 ft deep near any cover (timber, brush tops, stake beds, etc.).

-White BassFish jigs or small crankbaits over hard-bottomed, sandy main lake points or secondary points in creek coves.
+White BassFish shad-imitating jigs or small crankbaits over hard-bottomed, sandy main lake points or deeper holes in creeks.
 There are no size or number limits on white bass.
-Check the point between the two river arms for fish schooling on shad.

 Always check the links in the "Water Level" section for the lake level and if it's rising or falling.
 A big rain can change conditions quickly.
 Adjust to conditions like the fish do.
 Except for catfish, fishing is usually better on a slow fall than a fast rise.
 Water falling, fish deeper; water rising, fish shallower.